|Back to projects|

 Phase data is converted to power spectral density by Fast Fourier Transform (FFT) and displayed in real-time.

-The quality of the measurement improves the longer it runs.
+The quality of the measurement is refined by correlation / averaging the longer it runs.

 The inputs are down-converted by mixing with a quadrature NCO.
 NCO rate is set close to input frequency, but cannot remain exactly equal, so the baseband signal is close to but rarely at zero frequency.
 The CORDIC output is phase noise superimposed on a gentle linear ramp, the gradient of which depends on the small unavoidable difference between input frequency and NCO rate.